 Dear Editor, we read with great interest the recently published review paper by Mc Anto Antony, entitled “Gut microbiome supplementation as therapy for metabolic syndrome”, in the World Journal of Diabetes[1].
 The gut microbiota may have a significant role in controlling the host's health.
 Even though gut microbes have been studied for several decades, the investigation into the purposes of those microorganisms has attracted significant interest outside of the realm of traditional diseases associated with infection.
 This systematic review of recent evidence from some mice and human model experiments concluded that microbiome supplementation improves people's gut microbiomes that suffer from metabolic syndrome.
 They produce beneficial metabolites, such as short-chain fatty acids (SCFAs), including butyrate, acetate, and propionate which can improve insulin sensitivity and the patient's body weight[2].
 Acetate, butyrate, and propionate are formed because of the intestinal microflora's fermentative action on fibre from the diet.
 The microbiota in the gut transforms the primary bile acids into bile acids, which may further increase the synthesis of cyclic adenosine monophosphate and enhance insulin sensitivity[3].

 We agree with that opinion in this review.
 Previous studies similarly reported that microbiome supplementation increases the gut microbes' abundance of benefits and reduces the prevalence of dangerous bacteria in people with metabolic syndrome and diabetes.
-Endotoxemia and chronic inflammation can result from type 2 diabetes mellitus weakening the barrier between the intestines and allowing gram-negative microbes to get into into the circulatory system[4].
+Endotoxemia and chronic inflammation can result from type 2 diabetes mellitus weakening the barrier between the intestines and allowing gram-negative microbes to get into the circulatory system[4].
 Gut microbiome supplements, for example, probiotics, synbiotics, or postbiotics, affect the gut microbiome and metabolic syndrome by increasing the abundance of beneficial microbiota; therefore, these supplements could reduce insulin resistance and chronic inflammation to modify the metabolic syndrome[3].

 Prebiotics provide a multitude of health effects, one of which is immunological regulation via the creation of more immune globulin and interleukins (IL) and a decrease in inflammatory IL[5].
 Additionally, the SCFAs may lower gut pH, which will stop harmful bacteria from growing.
 These elements can enhance insulin sensitivity, enhance the condition of the gut, as well as decrease the generation of cytokines that are associated with inflammation[6].
 Among probiotics, the two most associated bacteria are Lactobacillus and Bifidobacterium.
 It has been discovered that probiotics affect the expression of genes and proteins linked to inflammation[7].
 Among the beneficial bacteria crucial in preserving this barrier in the intestine are Akkermansia muciniphila and Faecalibacterium prausnitzii.
 Facecalibacterium prausnitzii is linked to decreased inflammation and creates SCFA butyrate.
 Bifidobacteria enhance insulin sensitivity, enhance gut health, and reduce the generation of cytokines associated with inflammation[8].
 From previous research, we found that probiotics, synbiotics, or postbiotics are three substances that can lead to the production of SCFAs, in the gastrointestinal tract improve health and promote intestinal barrier integrity.